the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/01_runtime/_index.md

 If you're sad that we juet messed up your Wikipedia colors with these reds, you can just run `red_hue.delete()`, etc. or run `Color.objects.last().delete()` three times.

-# Adding color palettes to the app
+## B. Adding color palettes to the app

 Now let's add a new feature to the app: a page for each color which shows a color palette of colors that go nicely together.
 This is going to require